richardsonlima/richardsonlima.github.io/_posts/2026-01-14-transformers-whispers-of-focus.markdown

 This is attention not just mechanical, but profoundly human, a dance of neurons firing in harmony.
 In the realm of machines, the Transformer echoes this: a model that listens, weighs, and transforms sequences with the elegance of a Bach fugue.

 The Transformer, introduced in the seminal paper *"Attention Is All You Need"*, revolutionized how we build neural networks for language and beyond.
-Drawing from human cognition—where our brains selectively attend to stimuli, forming memories and predictions we'll unpack its architecture step by step.
+Drawing from human cognition where our brains selectively attend to stimuli, forming memories and predictions we'll unpack its architecture step by step.
 Think of it as a cerebral orchestra: each component a musician, contributing to a cohesive whole.

 ---